” Loving yourself means taking the warning signs your body sends seriously too. “

 Love & peace in Cologne Ehrenfeld – photo by (c)howlzap Cologne

 Self-love is about looking after yourself.
 It’s about taking responsibility and listening to what your mind and body are telling you.
 It’s not only the wellness you see on Instagram, it’s also going to bed early and getting check-ups.
 I haven’t always listened to what body and mind are telling me I was especially guilty of thinking sleep was somehow an option rather than a necessity.
 I used to stay up at all hours thinking I could “always” sleep but couldn’t always do whatever it was that was so important.
-Since becoming sick I know how essential sleep is and how when I don’t get enough everything else suffers.
+Since my diagnosis and treatment I know how essential sleep is and how when I don’t get enough everything else suffers.

 Loving yourself means taking the warning signs your body sends seriously too.
 I wasn’t aware that blood in the pee can be a symptom of bladder cancer, but I did know it meant that something was very wrong.
 I had blood in my pee and was amazed that it didn’t hurt, but I thought I had an infection so went to the doctor.
 The doctor prescribed antibiotics and urged me, very seriously, to get a complete check-up at the urologist.
 Luckily, I did.
 If I hadn’t the outcome would have been worse.